-That could mean you sell a collection of leather goods on social media, in a pop-up location, and online, and your loyalty program follows your customer throughout their journey.
-Or you run a restaurant that allows diners to order from QR codes, on your website, and in your brick-and-mortar location, and their experience is connected each step of the way.
+That means you can sell a collection of leather goods on social media, in a pop-up location, and online, and your loyalty program will follow your customer throughout their journey.
+Or you can run a restaurant that allows diners to order from QR codes, on your website, and in your brick-and-mortar location, and their experience will be connected each step of the way.

 From sophisticated multitouch campaigns to lavish dining and in-store experiences, large businesses are doubling down on omnichannel.
 But small businesses can get in on the omnichannel game too.

 Here is an overview of what an omnichannel strategy is, and how you can create an effective approach for your business.

 To stay relevant, businesses need to deliver a cohesive and consistent brand experience across all sales and marketing channels, whether they’re accessed digitally, in brick-and-mortar locations, or both.
 It’s about connecting the dots across your digital and physical presence.
 That’s where an effective omnichannel strategy comes into play.

 For David Rusenko, the head of eCommerce at Square, the definition of a winning omnichannel strategy hasn’t changed, but consumer expectations have.

 “As in everything, expectations rise,” he says.
 “Expectations for what was considered omnichannel three years ago was ‘buy online, pick up in store’— called BOPIS in retail.
 That’s just table stakes now.”

 Discover what’s possible for your store.

 Restaurants are a prime example of how a true omnichannel approach is no longer confined to retail.
 “In restaurants the concept of omnichannel has really evolved,” Rusenko explains.
 “Now you’re talking about a single ordering platform that lets you do on-demand delivery, order pickup, offer shipping, all on the same platform.”